Summary

 Posterior variance: σ*² = K(x*, x*) - K(x*, X) · [K(X, X) + σ_n² I]⁻¹ · K(X, x*)

 - K(X, X) is the n×n matrix of kernel evaluations between all pairs of training inputs.
-Each entry measures “how similar are these two training points?”
+Each entry expresses the similarity between two training points.

-- K(x*, X) is a 1×n row vector measuring similarity between the test point and each training input.
+- K(x*, X) is a 1×n row vector that expresses the similarity between the test point and each training input.

 - σn2 I is the noise variance added to the diagonal.
-This both reflects measurement noise and provides jitter for numerical stability.
+It both reflects measurement noise and provides jitter for numerical stability.

-- The posterior mean is a weighted combination of training targets, where the weights are determined by similarity.
+- The posterior mean is a weighted combination of training targets, with weights determined by similarity.

-- The posterior variance starts at the prior variance K(x*, x*) and gets reduced by an amount that depends on how informative nearby training points are.
+- The posterior variance begins at the prior variance K(x*, x*) and is reduced by an amount that depends on the informativeness of nearby training points.

-The upshot: if x* is close to many training points, the similarity vector K(x*, X) has large entries, the “information subtracted” from the variance is big, and the model becomes confident.
-If x* is far from every training point, all similarities are tiny, the variance reduction vanishes, and the posterior variance remains close to the prior variance.
-GPs automatically know when they are extrapolating, and they tell you.
+The consequence is straightforward.
+When x* is close to many training points, the similarity vector K(x*, X) contains large entries, the variance reduction is substantial, and the model becomes confident.
+When x* is far from every training point, all similarities are small, the variance reduction is negligible, and the posterior variance remains close to the prior variance.
+GPs therefore identify their own extrapolation regions and report them explicitly.

 Visualizing the Posterior

-Notice how the blue shaded band expands in regions far from the black training points and pinches in where data is dense.
-That is the GP whispering: “I am confident here, guessing there.”
-No extra calibration step required.
+The blue shaded band expands in regions far from the black training points and contracts where data are dense.
+This is the GP communicating its confidence directly: high confidence near observed points and lower confidence elsewhere, without any additional calibration step.

 Kernels: The Heart of Gaussian Processes

-If the kernel is the heart of a GP, then every kernel choice is a theory about how the world behaves.
-Kernels encode what “similar” means in your input space: are nearby points expected to have similar outputs?
-Should seasonality be built in?
-Is the underlying function smooth or jagged?
-Let’s look at the classics.
+If the kernel is the heart of a GP, each kernel choice constitutes a theory about how the modeled phenomenon behaves.
+Kernels encode what “similar” means in the input space: whether nearby points are expected to have similar outputs, whether seasonality should be encoded, and whether the underlying function is smooth or jagged.
+The most common kernels are reviewed below.

 The RBF (Squared Exponential) Kernel